Brian L. Losey: Navy Career

 He attended Basic Underwater Demolition/SEAL (BUD/S) training in Coronado, Calif., and graduated from BUD/S class 126 in 1984 and was assigned to SEAL Delivery Vehicle Team ONE (SDVT-1).
 His operational assignments have included a full range of duties in SEAL Teams, SEAL Delivery Vehicle (SDV) Teams and Special Boat Teams, and deployments to named and contingency operations around the world.
 Losey served with Special Boat Unit 26 from 1990 to 1992 before receiving an assignment to Naval Special Warfare Development Group (DEVGRU) and completing a specialized selection and training course known as green team in 1993.
 At DEVGRU he had served as an operations officer and assault group commander.
 Losey commanded SDVT-1 from 2001 to 2003 and served as deputy commander, then commanding officer of DEVGRU from 2005 to 2007.

 Other assignments include: duty as deputy commander, Naval Special Warfare Task Group, U.S. 6th Fleet; Maritime Operations officer and deputy chief of Current Operations in the Joint Special Operations Command; and U.S. 7th Fleet Special Warfare officer in USS Blue Ridge (LCC 19).
 He served in the Executive Office of the President as a director on the National Security Council Staff bridging two administrations.
 On December 14, 2011, the U.S. Senate confirmed Losey's appointment as rear admiral (lower half).

 Losey assumed command of Naval Special Warfare Command in Coronado, CA in June 2013.
 Previously he was Commander, Special Operations Command Africa and Commander, Combined Joint Task Force – Horn of Africa (CJTF-HoA), Camp Lemonnier, Djibouti.

 On March 21, 2016, the Navy announced that Losey was being denied promotion to rear admiral (upper half) following the Inspector General's review of allegations of retaliation taken against subordinates (see detail below).
 The U.S. Senate blocked Losey's promotion based on these retaliation claims that were confirmed by the Pentagon's Inspector General.
 The Navy had sought to disregard those findings by promoting Losey before the Senate intervened, effectively ending Losey's career.

 Based on the recommendations provided by the Board for Correction of Naval Records, then Secretary of the Navy, Ray Mabus, approved the retroactive promotion of Losey to January 12, 2017.
 The retroactive date was set to Losey's eligibility date to two-star rear admiral.
 Along with his promotion to second star, Rear Admiral Losey received back pay and an increase to his annual military retirement pension.
 The accelerated review in 7 weeks and final week memo by Navy Secretary Ray Mabus granting the promotion were widely criticized by members of Congress and Naval law observers.

 Losey is an Advisory Board Member of Spirit of America, a 501(c)(3) organization that supports the safety and success of Americans serving abroad and the local people and partners they seek to help.

+Losey appeared in the 2024 documentary In Waves and War, which deals with the struggles of veterans with PTSD, and alternative therapies.